christian-konrad/chronicle-db-on-raft-thesis/src/04c_implementation_system_design_architecture.md

 - **Throughput**: Since we currently rely on the basic Raft log implementation of Ratis, a sufficient buffer size should be selected to allow for high throughput.
 In our evaluation, we demonstrate the impact of the buffer size on the overall throughput.
 - **The inconsistency window**: The buffer size and timeout can be chosen to cover the inconsistency window, so there is a high chance to provide consistency to real-time applications even with out-of-order entries.
-- **The RPO**: As we mentioned in subsection [@sec:geo-replication], some organizations have a metric, called the Recovery Point Objective (RPO), that is the maximum number of lost writes the application can tolerate when recovering from a disaster.
+- **The RPO**: As mentioned in subsection [@sec:geo-replication], some organizations have a metric called the Recovery Point Objective (RPO), which specifies the maximum number of lost writes that the application can tolerate when recovering from a disaster.
 Since the buffer entries are transient and get lost on a crash, the buffer size must be chosen accordingly.
 Considering some _graceful shutdown_ techniques, the risk of data loss on a crash can be further reduced.

 ##### Limitations.